Our SSE students

 Licensure candidates must satisfy the UNCP general education mandates and the History Department’s requirements for a B.A.

-Additionally, prospective teacher candidates must complete coursework that specifically prepares her or him to teach history in a secondary school setting and obtain admission to the Teacher Education Program (TEP).
+Additionally, prospective teacher candidates must complete coursework that specifically prepares her or him to teach history in a secondary school setting and obtain admission to the Educator Preparation Program (EPP).

 Before registering for any courses, students pursuing secondary social studies licensure are required to confer with the Social Studies Education program coordinator in the History Department.